SVijayB/Lock_Unlock_A_Computer_Using_RFID/README.md

 To do this, click on this <a href="https://github.com/miguelbalboa/rfid">Link</a>.

-Download and Extract the library into libraries folder in Arduino Sketch Folder.
+Download and Extract the repository(library) into the libraries folder in Arduino Sketch Folder.

 If you don’t know where the Arduino Sketch Folder is, Don’t worry.
 Follow the steps given below.